FilippoFicarra/Computational-Intelligence-Lab-Sentiment-analysis/README.md

 - Embedder: It contains a word embedder (using either BERT or RoBERTa model)
 - NGrams: It contains a ngram creator from embeddings
 - Preprocessing: It contains all the preprocessing methods
+- main.py: It preprocesses the data and create the embeddings
+- train.ipynb: It contains the model to train